 Regional Ozarks Region County List

 The College was founded to serve students specifically from the Ozarks region.
 Although we occasionally admit students from outside the region, preference is given to those from the College’s service region, as shown below.

 Applicants who are children of alumni, who are lifetime dues-paid members in good standing of the College of the Ozarks Alumni Association, will be given preferential consideration until December 31 of each year (for the following academic year).
 Alumni children applicants must complete the same admissions process as all candidates.
 Admissions standards are not modified for alumni children applicants.
 This consideration is not a guarantee of admission.
 Please follow the link for information on how to pay lifetime alumni dues: https://cofo.webconnex.com/alumniDues

 Students must be 17 years old by the first day of Character Camp (new student orientation) of the semester for which they are applying.
 All unmarried students are required to live on campus.
 After the first year at the College, students may be considered for off-campus status (commuting) if:

-· they are a veteran of the armed services (living within forty miles of the College).
+· They are Veterans of the armed services (living within forty miles of the College).

 Students are reminded there is a maximum number of commuting positions available.
 Priority is given to students who are student teaching or completing nursing preceptorships outside the forty-mile distance.